 • Statement.

-• Employment book or other similar document confirming the fact of work (agreements, contracts).
+• Work book or other similar document confirming the fact of work (agreements, contracts).

-• Income statement for the last three months.
+• Certificate of income for the last three months.

 In order to receive benefits at the labor exchange, disabled people must provide an individual rehabilitation card.